yaazkal/ansible-role-bastille/README.md

     - yaazkal.bastille
 ```

-A host file can look like this (this example overrides all default variables):
+An inventory file can look like this (this example overrides all default variables):

 ```yaml
 # File name: hosts.yml